Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Belief propagation (BP) in the general SBM

 where the constant of proportionality is chosen according to $\sum_{a=1}^k \psi_{i}^a =1$.
 However, the system of equations contains the model parameters, so it can be solved only if the model parameters are known.

-In \cite{Moore}, the symmetric case is treated, when belief propagation has a trivial fixed point $\psi_{i\leftarrow j}^a =\frac1{k}$, for $a=1,\dots ,k$.
-If it gets stuck there, then belief propagation does no better than chance.
+In \cite{Moore}, the symmetric case is treated, when BP has a trivial fixed point $\psi_{j \to i}^a =\frac1{k}$, for $a=1,\dots ,k$.
+If it gets stuck there, then BP does no better than chance.
 It happens when this trivial fixed point of this discrete dynamical system is asymptotically stable.

 In the generic case, we want to have an unstable fixed point via linearization: